I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/ns-ntifs-_fsrtl_per_stream_context.md

 #### Buffer

 Pointer to the <b>FSRTL_PER_STREAM_CONTEXT</b> structure to free.

-`InstanceId`

-Pointer to a filter-driver-allocated variable that can be used to distinguish among per-stream context structures created by the same filter driver.
-The format of this variable is filter-driver-specific.
-Filter writers should choose a value that is both meaningful and convenient, such as the address of the stream context object for the file stream.
-(To get this address from a file object, use the <a href="..\ntifs\nf-ntifs-fsrtlgetperstreamcontextpointer.md">FsRtlGetPerStreamContextPointer</a> macro.)

-This member is optional and can be <b>NULL</b>.

-`Links`

-Link for this structure in the list of all per-stream context structures associated with the same file stream. <a href="..\ntifs\nf-ntifs-fsrtlinsertperstreamcontext.md">FsRtlInsertPerStreamContext</a> inserts this member into the list of all per-stream context structures for a file stream.
-To get a pointer to the head of the list from a file object, use the <a href="..\ntifs\nf-ntifs-fsrtlgetperstreamcontextpointer.md">FsRtlGetPerStreamContextPointer</a> macro, and cast the result to a <b>PFSRTL_ADVANCED_FCB_HEADER</b> pointer.
-The list pointer is the <b>FilterContexts</b> member in the advanced file control block (FCB) header structure for the file stream.

-`OwnerId`

-Pointer to a filter-driver-allocated variable that uniquely identifies the owner of the per-stream context structure.
-The format of this variable is filter-driver-specific.
-Filter writers should choose a value that is both meaningful and convenient, such as the address of a driver object or device object.
-Filter drivers must set this member to a non-<b>NULL</b> value.

 ## Remarks
 File system filter drivers can use a <b>FSRTL_PER_STREAM_CONTEXT</b> structure to maintain context information for a file stream.
 This structure can be used as is or embedded in a driver-defined, per-stream context structure.